CoffeeVampir3/ez-trainer/README.md

 Datasets are expected to be json or jsonl format right now.
 Models should be the unquantized huggingface format.
 More info soon, maybe.

+# Features:

+### Training:

+Train Loras for Llama.
+See wiki.

+### Merging

+Merge your Loras back into Llama if you want.
+Supports strength-based merging.

 # Check out the wiki for usage info

 <https://github.com/CoffeeVampir3/ez-trainer/wiki/Train-the-Stuff-and-Stuff#crash-course>